 Elite BDC Chord MScaler 15V 4 amp – 1 x 2.5mm output (£800) designed specifically for the Chord MScaler

 As you can see there plenty of options.
-If you have a Melco S100 or N100 for example the single output 12V, 2 amp model at £500 is perfect.
-The 4 amp dual output version is ideal if you are running 2 devices in your system (providing those 2 items don’t exceed 4 amps), but there is also a 6 amp version available as well (£950).
+If you have a Melco S100 or N100 for example the single output 12V, 2 amp model at £595 is perfect.
+The 4 amp dual output version is ideal if you are running 2 devices in your system (providing those 2 items don’t exceed 4 amps), but there is also a 6 amp version available as well (£950) which offers greater headroom and as a result better performance.

 Elite BDC Power Supplies